 - What procedure must an employee referral follow?

-Are you marketing your firm as the best place to work?
+Are you marketing your company as the best place to work?

 To attract the best and brightest, you’ll need to convince potential recruits that yours is a great company to work for.
 Here are some tips to represent your firm as professionally as possible: